serradura/u-case/README.md

   .on_failure(:invalid) { |msg| raise TypeError, msg }
   .on_failure(:lte_zero) { |msg| raise ArgumentError, msg }

-# The output when is a success:
+# The output because is a success:
 #   6

 #=============================#
 # Raising an error if failure #